tigrino/Z/README.txt

    auto-incremented where I think it is of no importance.
    The practice of using UUID for a user id is just wrong, the UUID is not unpredictable.
- - The user is identified by an email address.
-Internally, a user has also an ID but the external identifier is the email address.
+ - Originally the user was identified only by an email address.
-   I think nowadays that's the accepted standard and it works for using external authentication as well (think Facebook/Google etc.)
-   We simply do not need the user name (the name still can be part of the user profile on your site).
+   Internally, a user always has also an ID but the external identifier is basically indpendent.
+Unfortunately, it turns out users are not comfortable without a user name.
+Although that's kind of useless but they do insist on having an alias, a nickname, a user name to identify themselves to the system.
+Also, some external systems only supply user name.
+So we have to stick with user names and also keep the e-mail for verification.
  - The user registration is confirmed by e-mail.
 There is a lot that can be done here but let's face it - that's the accepted practice.
  - If any strange behavior is detected, the user is logged out